PSP-Archive/ARK-4/README.md

 - UnkownBrackets for his help understanding the DAX format and Inferno speed hacks.

 - Zer01ne, noname120, astart and other devs that have blessed me with their knowledge and wisdom.

+- Zecoxao for his great work creating dumpers that would allow us to archive rare firmwares.

 - balika for his research in porting M33 to modern firmware that has helped improve compatiblity in ARK.